What WorkSafe will pay for

 - treatment or services provided outside the Commonwealth of Australia without prior written approval from the Agent.

-Please see below for further information about specific equipment items.
+Please see below for further information about these specific equipment items.

 Beds and mattresses